andrea260198/quant_finance/README.md

 Despite these limitations, the static checker Mypy does a good job in preventing many errors that might arise during runtime.

+An advantage of Python is the huge amount of free libraries that can be used.

 ## CI pipeline